MozillaSecurity/prefpicker/README.md

 _**pref**_ is the name of the preference that will be added to the prefs.js file.
 This is an unquoted string.
 Valid prefs can be found in [all.js](https://hg.mozilla.org/mozilla-central/file/tip/modules/libpref/init/all.js) or in [StaticPrefList.yml](https://hg.mozilla.org/mozilla-central/file/tip/modules/libpref/init/StaticPrefList.yaml).

+__**review_on_close**__ is optional.
+It is a list of relevant Bugzilla IDs used to help avoid obsolete entries.
+When all bugs in the list are closed the entry will be reviewed and removed if appropriate.

 _**value**_ can be a `bool`, `int`, `string` or `null`.
 Adding multiple potential values is possible.
 When multiple values are present one is chosen at random when generating the output.
 Using a value of `null` will skip adding the pref to the output prefs.js file (acts as browser default).